Sony Michel Player Prop Bets for the NFL Playoffs | Los Angeles vs. Arizona 1/17/2022

 - Michel put together a 43-yard rushing performance in last week's matchup with the 49ers, carrying the ball 21 times.

-- Michel has run for 248 yards on 67 carries (82.7 yards per game) with two touchdowns on the ground during his last three games.
+- During his last three games, Michel has rushed for 248 yards (82.7 per game) on 67 carries with two touchdowns.

 Michel's Los Angeles Teammates